Guides March 7, 2026

 4. Save Changes: After selecting your preferred permalink structure, click “Save Changes.”

-A well-structured permalink improves crawlability and helps search engines understand the content of your pages.
+A well-structured permalink improves crawlability.
+It helps search engines understand the content of your pages.
+Studies show that URLs containing keywords have a 45% higher click-through rate.

 Managing Categories and Tags

 Categories and tags are used to organize your content.
 While they’re primarily for user navigation, they also impact SEO.
-Here’s how to manage them effectively:
+Here’s how to manage them effectively for WordPress SEO without plugins:

-Properly managing categories and tags improves site navigation and helps search engines understand the structure of your website.
+Properly managing categories and tags improves site navigation.
+It helps search engines understand the structure of your website.
+A clear site structure can improve user engagement by 20%.

 Optimizing Media Settings

 Your media settings also play a role in SEO.
-Here’s how to optimize them:
+Here’s how to optimize them for better WordPress SEO without plugins:

-Optimizing your media settings improves page speed, accessibility, and helps search engines understand the content of your images.
+Optimizing your media settings improves page speed and accessibility.
+It helps search engines understand the content of your images.
+According to HTTP Archive, images account for approximately 21% of the total weight of a typical webpage as of March 2026.

 Manual Keyword Research and Implementation